j-james/vim-heresy/README.md

 ### Keybindings

 #### Vim in the terminal
 Both Vim and Neovim can be used both as GUI apps and in the terminal.
 However, original Vim in the terminal has problems with many key combinations - essentially most combinations that are not a plain `CTRL+KEY`.
 To get around this you can use the [vim-fixkey](https://github.com/drmikehenry/vim-fixkey) plugin.
-It does have some caveats, which you can read about in its docs, but basically it just makes recording macros a little bit more tricky because of the timing between `Esc` combinations. `vim-fixkey` also doesn't enable `ALT+non-alphanumeric` combinations, but `novim-mode` usually has alphanumeric siblings which you can still use.
+It does have some caveats, which you can read about in its docs, but basically it just makes recording macros a little bit more tricky because of the timing between `Esc` combinations. `vim-fixkey` also doesn't enable `ALT+non-alphanumeric` combinations, but `vim-heresy` usually has alphanumeric siblings which you can still use.
 However, if you are not particularly tied to Vim, you can use Neovim in the terminal which has much better support for key combinations and will work without the  need for `vim-fixkey`.
 Note that the GUI versions of both Vim and Neovim also don't have these key combination problems.

-Most terminal emulators (ie. `xterm`, `rxvt`, `PuTTY`, etc) default to intercepting `CTRL+S` to suspend output (`CTRL+Q` unsuspends if you're wondering), if so you will need to disable this behaviour to use `novim-mode`'s shortcuts for saving and quitting.
+Most terminal emulators (ie. `xterm`, `rxvt`, `PuTTY`, etc) default to intercepting `CTRL+S` to suspend output (`CTRL+Q` unsuspends if you're wondering), if so you will need to disable this behaviour to use `vim-heresy`'s shortcuts for saving and quitting.
 Most often you simply need to add the following to your `~/.bashrc`, `~/.zshrc` or similar:

 ```sh
 stty -ixon